teachen-ch/voty/README.md

 ## About voty.ch

-voty.ch is developed as an open source project by «Teachen!» (https://teachen.ch/) in cooperation with https://adaptive-publishing.com/.
-Teachen is a not-for-profit association founded during the COVID-19 lockdown by a group of motivated parents, teachers and techies.
-The voty.ch project is suppored by the Swiss PrototypeFund.
+voty.ch was developed as an open source project by «Teachen!» (https://teachen.ch/), a not-for-profit association founded during the COVID-19 lockdown by a group of motivated parents, teachers and techies.
+The voty.ch project was suppored by the Swiss PrototypeFund.

 ## Problems using Prisma?